Specialist & Complex Investigations

 - All forms of discrimination

 - Multiple/ complex allegations

-Such cases often pose much higher levels of risk to your organization, especially if involving more senior staff members.
+Such cases often pose much higher levels of risk to your organisation, especially if involving more senior staff members.
 As such they require a longer and more in-depth process.
 We’ve too often seen the devastating consequences that can arise when a poorly trained or inexperienced internal investigator has been handed the responsibility of conducting such a case.

 We believe that specialist, complex, and more sensitive cases are always best left to the experts.
-Here at The TCM Group, our experienced investigators are drawn from varied professional backgrounds to help your organization to handle these cases in a fair, thorough, rigorous and timely manner.
+Here at The TCM Group, our experienced investigators are drawn from varied professional backgrounds to help your organisation to handle these cases in a fair, thorough, rigorous and timely manner.

 “The trainer showed outstanding knowledge on the subject and really engaged me on the course.
 I felt I could come forward with any thoughts or feedback at any point.
 The course had great content in the areas of investigations and report writing.”

 “TCM provided an excellent and highly professional external investigation service for us.
 The team was always available when we needed anything, and the investigator was incredibly efficient, thorough and personable.
 All in all – it was perfect!”

 “I would also like to mention that I have had lots of superb feedback about your investigation – most people that were interviewed were very impressed by the investigator’s professionalism and the quick turnaround of their statements.
 My boss – the interim HR Director – said to me yesterday, “I do not know where you found TCM but they are good.”